rochasdemarte/Hosted-Player/README.md

 # Hosted-Player

-This code is part of the Web performance: Hosted Player - Revisiting Olia Lialina's web performance for a swimmer "Hosted".<br/>
+This code is part of the Work: Hosted Player - Revisiting Olia Lialina's web performance for a swimmer "Hosted".<br/>
 A tribute to the Lialina's work available at: https://hosted.z21.web.core.windows.net/<br/>
 <br/>
 <br/>